ARTICLES

 Plant Needs:

 With succulents growing in popularity these days, Echeverias, cacti, and Aloes seem to be some of the main attractors.
-Jades may be exemplary rare houseplants you may be seeking amongst the hundreds of succulents.
+But jades may be exemplary rare houseplants you may be seeking amongst the hundreds of succulents.

 Plant Needs:

 Tri-color sage is particular when it comes to soil, for it needs to have a well-drained quality.
 Pruning will encourage growth, and over time you will see older growth turn woody.
-It is also possible you will see the plant flower a rare blue in the summer!
-If you decide to eventually transfer these houseplants outside, bees and other pollinators love it.
+It is also possible you will see the plant's flower — a rare blue in the summer!
+If you decide to eventually transfer these houseplants outside, bees and other pollinators will love it.

 Plant Needs:

 You can find bold and blooming beauty here!
-Growing from bulbs, these houseplants often deter people into not keeping them long-term.
-Although it is very simple to do so, allowing you to accrue more rare houseplants.
+Growing from bulbs, these houseplants often deter people from keeping them long-term.
+However, it is very simple to grow them, allowing you to amass more rare houseplants in your home.

 If you water small amounts in the spring, and a bit more once it begins sprouting, your flowers will arrive a month or two after planting.
 Avoid getting water on the parts of the bulb you can see, and do not soak the soil to prevent rot.
-Come winter, trim the stems back and water little until spring.
+Come winter, trim the stems back, and water a little until spring.
 Originating in Africa, these plants are usually seen outside.
-Putting yours on your porch in the summer to get those summer vibes will benefit the plant as well.
-The popping color, large petals, and slender female flower anatomy make Amaryllis an irresistible beauty!

 Plant Needs:

-If you are a propagation enthusiast, these houseplants also are easy to root.
-Once these houseplants are adjusted, they tend to grow great without much maintenance.
-You can additionally note that it is a humidity and bright, indirect light lover.
-Originating in Asia, I am always in search of succulent, star-shaped flowers.
+If you are a propagation enthusiast, these houseplants are also easy to root.
+Once the houseplants are adjusted, they tend to grow well without much maintenance.
+You can additionally note that it is a humidity and a bright, indirect light lover originating in Asia.

 Plant Needs:

-Even one of the oldest plant families on Earth make it onto the rare houseplants list because
+Even one of the oldest plant families on earth makes it onto the rare houseplants list because

 1. Who doesn’t love ferns?